 Human Anatomical Systems

 A thorough study of the human body and its complexity.
 Application of this knowledge will be used in embryological, histological, and cadaver-based studies.
 Special emphasis is placed on functional anatomy of the body, through an understanding of embryology and pathology.
 Critical thinking skills will be developed using scenarios that involve the integration of knowledge from the fields of biology, chemistry, and physics.
-A student cannot receive credit for this course and either HSC-210 or HSC-211.
-4 credits.

 Extensive examination of the structural properties of animal tissues, with emphasis on human samples.
 Identifying cells and organs based on microscopic structural attributes.
 Laboratory includes histological preparation and the identification of unknown samples.